bhavik25-cpu/javascript_interview_thory/README.md

 **prototype chaining in javascript**

+Prototype chaining in JavaScript is a mechanism where objects inherit properties and methods from other objects through their prototype.
+Each object has a prototype, and if a property or method isn't found on the object itself, JavaScript looks up the chain to the prototype.
+This continues until it reaches Object.prototype, or null, if not found.
+This chain allows for efficient code reuse and inheritance.

 Prototype chaining is a fundamental concept in JavaScript that allows objects to inherit properties and methods from other objects through a prototype chain.
 Each object in JavaScript has an associated prototype object, and when a property or method is accessed on an object, if it's not found directly on the object, JavaScript looks for it in the prototype chain.

 Here's a basic explanation of how prototype chaining works: